 ECSS-E-ST-50-12C specification - LVDS signaling, SIN, DIN cross connected with SOUT, DOUT.
 1-200 MHz typical.
 10 MHz used for initial link connection.
 Used mainly with spacecraft and related hardware.

-PC104p-SpaceWire standard PCI-104 device with 4 ports
+PC104p-SpaceWire standard PCI-104 device with 4 channels

 SpaceWire Cables, Break Out, Monitor, RMAP functions also available.